-The Debentures will mature and be repayable on June 30, 2024 (the "Debenture Maturity Date") and will accrue interest at the rate of 6.75% per annum payable semi-annually in arrears on December 31 and June 30 of each year (each a "Debenture Interest Payment Date"), commencing on December 31, 2019 and computed on the basis of a 365-day year.
+The Debentures will mature and be repayable on December 31, 2028 (the "Maturity Date") and will accrue interest at the rate of 8.50% per annum payable semi-annually in arrears on December 31 and June 30 of each year (each a "Interest Payment Date"), commencing on June 30, 2024 and computed on the basis of a 365-day year.
 Interest on the Debentures will be payable in lawful money of Canada.

 At the holder's option, the Debentures may be converted into Common Shares at any time prior to 5:00 p.m.
-(Calgary time) on the earlier of the business day immediately preceding (i) the Debenture Maturity Date; and (ii) if called for redemption, the date fixed for redemption by the Corporation.
-The conversion price of the Debentures was adjusted following the Consolidation to \$19.125 per Common Share, subject to further adjustment on certain events (the "Debenture Conversion Price").
-This represents a conversion rate of approximately 52.2876 Common Shares for each \$1,000 principal amount of Debentures, subject to certain anti-dilution provisions.
-Holders who convert their Debentures will receive, in addition to the applicable number of Common Shares, accrued and unpaid interest in respect thereof for the period up to, but excluding, the date of conversion from, and including, the most recent Debenture Interest Payment Date.
-If a holder elects to convert its Debentures in connection with a change of control that occurs prior to the Debenture Maturity Date, the holder will be entitled to receive additional Common Shares as a makewhole premium on conversion in certain circumstances (as more fully described in the Indenture).
+(Calgary time) on the earlier of (i) the business day immediately preceding the Maturity Date; or (ii) if the Debentures are called for redemption, on the business day immediately preceding the date (the "Redemption Date") specified by the Corporation for redemption of the Debentures, in each case, at a conversion price of \$13.25 per Common Share, representing a conversion rate of approximately 75.4717 Common Shares per \$1,000 principal amount of Offered Debentures, subject to adjustment in accordance with the Indenture.
+Holders who convert their Debentures will receive, in addition to the applicable number of Common Shares, accrued and unpaid interest in respect thereof for the period up to, but excluding, the date of conversion from, and including, the most recent Interest Payment Date.
+If a holder elects to convert its Debentures in connection with a change of control that occurs prior to the Maturity Date, the holder will be entitled to receive additional Common Shares as a make-whole premium on conversion in certain circumstances (as more fully described in the Indenture).

-Prior to June 30, 2023, the Debentures may be redeemed by the Corporation, in whole or in part, from time to time, on not more than 60 days and not less than 30 days prior written notice at a redemption price equal to their principal amount plus accrued and unpaid interest, if any, up to but excluding the date set for redemption, provided that the volume weighted average trading price of the Common Shares on the TSX for the 20 consecutive trading days ending five trading days prior to the date on which notice of redemption is provided is at least 125 percent of the Conversion Price.
-On or after June 30, 2023 and prior to the Debenture Maturity Date, the Debentures may be redeemed by the Corporation, in whole or in part, from time to time, on not more than 60 days and not less than 30 days prior notice at a redemption price equal to their principal amount plus accrued and unpaid interest, if any, up to but excluding the date set for redemption.
+The Debentures will not be redeemable by the Corporation prior to December 31, 2026, except in certain limited circumstances following a change of control.
+On, and after, December 31, 2026 and prior to December 31, 2027, the Debentures may be redeemed by the Corporation, subject to certain restrictions, in whole or in part from time to time, on not more than 60 days', and not less than 30 days', prior written notice, at a redemption price equal to the principal amount thereof plus accrued and unpaid interest thereon, if any, up to but excluding the date set for redemption, provided that the Current Market Price on the date on which notice of redemption is given is not less than 125% of the Conversion Price.
+On or after December 31, 2027 and prior to the Maturity Date, the Debentures may be redeemed by the Corporation, subject to certain restrictions, in whole or in part from time to time, on not more than 60 days', and not less than 30 days', prior written notice, at a redemption price equal to the principal amount thereof plus accrued and unpaid interest thereon, if any, up to but excluding the date set for redemption.